jaseemabid/Olifant/README.md

     9

 The compiler accepts programs from stdin or takes a file as argument.

+Docker images are automatically built by quay.io as well as by Travis CI as part of automated testing.
+Any of the following work.

+    $ docker pull olifant/olifant

 I would *LOVE* any code contributions.
 There is a [milestone][milestone] to track priority bugs and features if you are looking for some inspiration.